Careers, Education, Information, Advice and Guidance (CEIAG)

 The choices are yours, but most people look for advice on important decisions.
 There’s plenty available, but you should do as much as you can yourself to research all the options.

-Mr Robinson (Careers Leade) can guide you towards advice about which subjects and qualifications are useful for particular careers.
+Mrs Ortega (Careers Leader) can guide you towards advice about which subjects and qualifications are useful for particular careers.

 Remember, the participation age has been raised, so you now have to stay in some sort of education or training until your 18th birthday.
 But you do have a number of options for the form this can take.